JustSift/ReSift/docs/introduction/tutorial-resift-rentals.md

 You can follow along in two ways:

-1. Spin up via your own localhost: After [cloning the repo](https://github.com/pearlzhuzeng/resift-rentals-tutorial/tree/starter/first-fetch), you can cd into the project directory and do `npm install` to install all the packages and then run `npm start` to see the project running on `localhost: 3000`.
-Or
+1. Spin up your own localhost: After [cloning the repo](https://github.com/pearlzhuzeng/resift-rentals-tutorial/tree/starter/first-fetch), you can cd into the project directory and do `npm install` to install all the packages and then run `npm start` to see the project running on `localhost: 3000`.
+Or,
-2. by forking [the codesandbox](https://codesandbox.io/s/resift-rentals-tutorial-section1-starter-csicp) we have set up for you.
+2. Fork [the codesandbox project](https://codesandbox.io/s/resift-rentals-tutorial-section1-starter-csicp) we have set up for you.

 This is what you'll see now: